abhi78nath/TabTune/README.md

-# Media Control Extension
+# TabTune

 Ever been deep into work when a song hits *just right*?
 You want the lyrics — *now* — but tab switching kills the vibe.

 This extension brings lyrics and media controls right to you.
-It detects media playing in **any browser tab**, shows real-time progress, and lets you sing along with a single click — no distractions, no lost focus, just good music and productivity.
+It detects media playing in **any browser tab**, shows real-time progress, and lets you fetch lyrica if you want to sing along with a single click — no distractions, no lost focus, just good music and productivity.

 ## ✨ Key Features